 Villa Schifanoia and the Cappella

-Villa Schifanoia houses the Department of Law, the Department of History and Civilization, and the Academy of European Law.
+From August 2016 Villa Schifanoia is home to the Robert Schuman Center for Advanced Studies.
 The villa was built on a country farm, part of the Villa Palmieri estate which is thought to be the setting for much of Boccaccio’s ‘Decameron’.
 The original meaning of Schifanoia is ‘to chase away boredom’, an apt name given its literary heritage.